noemiabril/MOnSieurFPGA-Src_Image_Build/README.md

 # MOnSieurFPGA Image Creation

 Follow these steps to create an SD Image that will run Arch Linux with MiSTerFPGA binaries.
 Source files taken from the [**MiSTerArch**](https://github.com/amstan/MiSTerArch) repository.
+Preinstall packages are built from AUR PKGBUILDS.

 This repository is for spinning your own SD Image of MOnSieurFPGA, if you choose not to build from source then a spun image is provided [**here**](https://github.com/MOnSieurFPGA/MOnSieurFPGA-Image_Build).